Automatically move VMs from anywhere & to anywhere in Azure:

 - In the same region or across regions

-- No downtime on the source VM, the source VM remains in-tact
+- No downtime on the source VM (if there’s no data disks), the source VM remains in-tact

 - Copies both the OS disk and any data disks attached to the VM

 - Both Standard & Premium managed disks supported

 Works with ARM Managed Disk based VMs only.
 This script is fully automatic and cleans up temp disks & storage accounts at the very end.
 It shows the copy process and doesn’t waste time by coping white space on disks (e.g. if you had a 1023GB disk and only 1GB was in use, the time it takes to copy 1GB of data).
 If you had multiple data disks attached to a VM, this script keeps a track of the disk LUN numbers, when you re-attach the disks at the end using the Azure portal, you simply attach the data disks in the order of the LUN number specified on the data disks.

 - It prompts you for source & target credentials & subscriptions

 - prompts you to select a source VM from a list of managed disk based VMs